-The symptoms and treatments of late-stage lung cancer can take a toll on your mental health.
+The symptoms and treatments of advanced lung cancer can take a toll on your mental health.
 It’s essential to care for your emotional well-being.

 You may find joining a support group is helpful.
 It’s an opportunity to share experiences and wisdom with others who are going through the same experience as you.

 Working with a mental health professional may also be beneficial.
 This person can help you to identify, understand, and cope with difficult thoughts and feelings.

 It can be challenging to manage the symptoms and side effects of advanced lung cancer.
 Prioritize your emotional and physical well-being.

 Ask for help.
 Rest when you’re tired.
 Save your energy for the things that matter most to you.
 Seek support from others.
 Find a palliative care team or a support group.

 Caring for both your emotional and physical health can help you better cope with symptoms of lung cancer and treatments.